Bandock/hyper_bandchip/README.md

 # Hyper BandCHIP

 Next generation CHIP-8 emulator that is designed to take advantage of a new extension built from different foundations.
-This includes the original CHIP-8 and SuperCHIP V1.1 instruction sets.
-You can also run different supported cores such as the original CHIP-8 and SuperCHIP.
+This includes the original CHIP-8, SuperCHIP V1.1, and XO-CHIP instruction sets.
+You can also run different supported cores such as the original CHIP-8, SuperCHIP, and XO-CHIP.

 As of right now, only the OpenGL ES 3.0 renderer is built.
 OpenGL and Direct3D renderers should be built in the near future.